It’s time to resurrect chivalry, there’s a six-legged damsel in distress. Yes, the bees need our help. What can we do to help save the bees?

 Practicing mulching can reduce the prevalence of weeds and negate the need for herbicides.

 Although organic produce is a little more expensive than regular food, it is healthier and chemical-free.
-This means that no bees were harmed in the growing of the fruits and vegetables.
+This means that no bees were harmed in growing the fruits and vegetables.

 Adding some organic items to your grocery basket will help to support those farmers who endeavor to keep their farms free of chemical poisons.